-Alberto Salas is currently the Chairman of Chile's INACAP, the largest higher education and training institution in Chile, the former President of the Chilean Confederation of Production and Commerce (CPC) and a former President of the National Mining Society of Chile (SONAMI).
-At present, Mr. Salas is a director of Minera Valle Central, CAP Minería, Chile's National Oil Company (ENAP) and ENAEX, and President of the Mining Engineers Foundation University of Chile, President of the Chilean Pacific Foundation, President of the Inter-American Mining Society and President of the Latin American Mining Organization.
-Mr. Salas is a member of the APEC Business Advisory Council and a former director of Teck's Quebrada Blanca Mining Company and Carmen de Andacollo Mining Company.
+Alberto Salas is a mining entrepreneur, currently Chairman of Chile's SQM S.A. and Chairman of the National Institute of Professional Training (INACAP), Chile's largest higher education and training institute.
+He is also a director of Minera Valle Central, CAP Mineria and ENAEX S. A.; President of the Mining Engineers Foundation of the University of Chile; President of the Chilean Pacific Foundation; President of the Inter-American Mining Society and President of the Latin American Mining Organization.
+In Chile, Mr. Salas served as a director of Teck's Quebrada Blanca Mining Company and Teck's Carmen de Andacollo Mining Company, the National Mining Company (ENAMI) and the National Petroleum Company (ENAP).
+He is a former member of the APEC Business Advisory Council.
 Mr. Salas is a Mining Civil Engineer from the University of Chile with post-graduate studies in Corporate Finance from the Adolfo Ibáñez University in Chile.